geeksblabla/geeksblabla.com/blablas/ep27/index.md

 podcastUrl:
 ---

-In this episode of GeeksBlabla, we discuss Side Project & indie Hacking, How To get Started ,Best Practices, Useful resources and Much More with the amazing Mehdi and Motaquillah.
+In this episode of GeeksBlabla, we discuss Side Project & indie Hacking, How To Get Started, Best Practices, Useful resources and Much More with the amazing Mehdi and Motaquillah.

 ## Guests